In Republicans' push for tax overhaul, popular deductions on the block

-WASHINGTON, May 14 (Reuters) - It has been nearly 20 years since President George H.W.
+WASHINGTON (Reuters) - It has been nearly 20 years since President George H.W.
 Bush lost his bid for re-election after making a “no new taxes” pledge, and then agreeing to raise taxes.
-Since then, Republicans have not touched hundreds of tax breaks in U.S. tax laws, fearing that doing so could be called a tax hike.
+Since then, Republicans have not touched hundreds of tax breaks in tax laws, fearing that doing so could be called a tax hike.

 That could be changing.